 John Wesley said this, “Give me a hundred men who love no one but God, and who hate nothing but sin, and I will change the face of the Earth”.

---actually for a century and a-half.
+The multiplication process Wesley achieved via Hands-on Leadership Training impacted the culture of England for over a generation--actually for a century and a-half.

-J When we think about these things here's what happened.
+"Let's look at what happened after John Wesley and perhaps as the result of his widespread influence and ministry."
+When we think about these things here's what happened.
 John Wesley did this basically for 40 years, his followers did it for another 40 years.
 So we have about an 80-year time span.
 And all of England got changed.
 England was popping up with spiritual heroes, spiritual giants, spiritual rulers, people who would take the Kingdom of God by force and bring it to other people.

 William Cary went to India as a missionary, and he's known as one of the first and foremost western missionaries to go to another country.
 I think he translated the Bible in 6 or 8 or so languages over there.
 Today in India 18 million believers in India.